maksar/puberty/Readme.md

     |> for (tuple ( userProducer, operationProducer ))
 ```

-The test launch shows that the invariant is broken: there is a pair of user-operation, which, when applied, causes workflow to decrease by one.
+The test execution shows that the invariant is broken: there is a pair of user-operation, which, when applied, causes workflow step number to decrease by one.

 ```elm
 ✗ Same user cannot vote twice